Skip to content

 Metadata Support

 Original media and sidecar files are scanned for Exif and XMP data, as well as proprietary metadata, including Google Photos JSON.
-For this, PhotoPrism has a built-in Exif parser, a simple XMP reader and can also use ExifTool to extract metadata in various formats such as Exif, XMP and IPTC:
+For this, PhotoPrism has a built-in Exif parser, a simple XMP reader for standalone .xmp sidecar files, and can also use ExifTool to extract metadata in various formats such as Exif, XMP, and IPTC from the media files themselves:

 View Supported Tags ›